Particular/docs.particular.net/nservicebus/messaging/headers.md

 Name of the endpoint where the message was processed.

 ### NServiceBus.ProcessingMachine
-Machine name of the endpoint where the message was processed.
+The machine name of the endpoint where the message was processed.

 ### NServiceBus.ProcessingStarted
 The timestamp the processing of this message started.